These delicious magic cookies are chewy, soft, and full of chocolate and coconut! This special recipe supports nursing mothers to boost milk supply!

 b) While these cookies have worked very well for myself, family, and friends, there are no clinically proven results to support the efficacy of this recipe.

+This makes it possible for them to sell their medicines at a viagra delivery high price for a certain period essential for a satisfactory intercourse.
+Medical tadalafil free sample advancements have made a huge leap since then.
+But the premature ejaculation and also weak erection come into play between your wish and generic viagra sales also good results.
+This is why it generic viagra canadian is highly recommended for many people to put psychological trauma behind them, helping them to focus on moving forward with their lives.
 The bottom line is that these cookies are perfectly delicious and scrumptious chocolately treats that also happened to increase my milk for the duration that I ate them.
 Lactation cookies are wildly popular and all over the net.
 Proponents tout that the milk was “dripping” and that they could not “pump fast enough”.
 Did I experience this?
 No. But even when I was engorged in my early postpartum days with TOO MUCH milk, I still did not “drip” or “leak”.
 So everyone has a different body… Okay.
 Enough of that.

 If anything, these are delicious chocolate chip cookies, made with natural and clean ingredients, good fats/oils (mostly healthy omega 3 fats from a almond butter and coconut oil), and healthy ingredients such as flaxseed meal, oats, and honey.
 Most “lactation cookie” recipes call for the essential brewers yeast.
 I did not use this, which is advantageous because it supposedly smells and tastes awful and it is not easy to find in general grocery stores.
 I avoided its use because I read on WebMd that pregnant and nursing women should avoid use because it has not been studied enough to assess its safety.